Skip to main content

 This programme is designed to address the growing need for adept leaders and managers in preschools who are equipped to cater to the educational needs of non-Chinese speaking children.
 Additionally, it aims to enhance the proficiency of qualified early childhood educators, molding them into innovative, ethical professionals committed to advancing quality education for young children and their families in Hong Kong.
 Upon concluding this programme, graduates will possess a refined and expanded understanding of early childhood education, enabling them to critically assess and improve their own pedagogical practices.

-1. The Committee on Free Kindergarten Education's report places significant emphasis on quality education tailored for non-Chinese speaking children.
+3. The Committee on Free Kindergarten Education's report places significant emphasis on quality education tailored for non-Chinese speaking children.
+Recognized by the Education Bureau, graduates from this programme will be considered as having successfully completed the Basic Course for Supporting Non-Chinese Speaking Students.

 Programme Structure